 4. Become Comfortable with Silence

 I prefer to fill lulls in conversation with my own rendition of Minnie Ripperton’s “Lovin’ You.”
 I focus mostly on the chorus so I can titillate Alex with my high-pitched femininity.
 It was only recently he found out it was an actual song (and asked me to never play it for him again).
 Up until then, he thought it was something I’d made up.
 Because he thinks the world of me and believes I’m capable of anything.
+Whilst we are away we are constantly worrying about the security of our home, as there is no way we could survive without our tv keeping us entertained for hours upon hours during evenings.
+But Alex’s parents recommended that we get home security cameras wireless outdoor fitted as it would put minds at ease whilst they were away.

 5. Recognize Each Other’s Strengths